Learning Navigation Behaviors End-to-End with AutoRL: METHODS

-Next, we repeat a similar process to find the best actor and critic \wrt\ to $\myvec{\tilde\theta}_r$.
-In this case, the optimization objective is to maximize the cumulative reward.
-This time, at each trial we train asynchronously $DDPG(\myvec{\theta}_{\myvec{\pi}}(j), \myvec{\theta_{Q}}(j), \myvec{\tilde\theta}_r),$ and evaluate the objective \wrt \eqref{eq:reward}.
+Next, we repeat a similar process to find the best actor and critic architecture \wrt\ to $\myvec{\tilde\theta}_r$ (Line 2, Alg. \ref{alg:autorl}).
+In this case, the optimization objective is to maximize the cumulative reward (Line 11, Alg. \ref{alg:hp}).
+This time, at each trial we train asynchronously $RL(Actor(\myvec{\theta}^j_{\myvec{\pi}}), Critic(\myvec{\theta^j_{Q}}), R(\myvec{\tilde\theta}_{\myvec{r}}))$ and evaluate the objective \wrt Eq. \eqref{eq:reward}.
 For P2P that is Eq. \eqref{eq:p2p_reward}, and for PF it is Eq. \eqref{eq:pf_reward}.
-Lastly the best actor and critic widths corresponds to the trial with the best return,
+Lastly the best actor and critic architecture corresponds to the trial with the best return,